I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 Embeddings and the vector layer

-Once the text is chunked, each chunk gets embedded into a vector using an embedding model.
-In my current setup, that means a local embedding model running through Ollama.
+After chunking, each chunk gets embedded.
+In my current setup, that uses a local embedding model through Ollama.

-Those vectors go into Qdrant, along with the metadata that makes each chunk meaningful later:
+The vectors go into Qdrant with the metadata I want available later:

 - Bates number or range